MonikaDiscord/Monika/README.md

 * NOT NEEDED YET: Google Perspective API (coming soon!)
 ## Setup
 1. Install all the prerequisites.
+2. Run `pip install -r requirements.txt`.
-2. Edit cogs/scripts/settings.py appropriately.
+3. Edit cogs/scripts/settings.py appropriately.
-3. Edit cogs/scripts/lavalink/application.yml to set the password and the Sentry DSN.
+4. Edit cogs/scripts/lavalink/application.yml to set the password and the Sentry DSN.
-4. Run cogs/scripts/lavalink/Lavalink.jar with `java -jar`.
+5. Run cogs/scripts/lavalink/Lavalink.jar with `java -jar`.
-5. Run monika.py with `python3`.
+6. Run monika.py with `python3`.
 ## Customizing a PostgreSQL server to Monika's needs
 First, create a database named `monika`.
 Go into the database.